sgonzalez-overair/hello-world/README.md

 # hello-world
-My first repo and my first sting at GitHub!
+My first repo and my first stint at GitHub!